screensavers-club/argos-docs/docs/hardware/assembly-guide/touch-display.md

 ![Pi assembly](../../../static/img/assembly/pi24.png)

-13. Now take a look at the jumper cables.
-Plug the cables according to these positions:
+13. Now for the jumper cables.
+Plug the cables in according to these positions:

 ![Pi assembly](../../../static/img/assembly/pi25.png)